tsdat/pipeline-template/README.md

     pip install pyproj
     ```

+    If everything is set up correctly then all the tests should pass.

 ## Opening your repository in VS Code

 1. Open the cloned repository in VS Code. *(This repository contains default settings for